Data protection is important to Toll Collect

 Satellite-assisted toll collection is a successful innovation in both transport policy and technology.
 The requirements for data protection and data security have been appropriately high from the beginning.
-The German Federal Trunk Road Toll Act (BFStrMG) defines strict conditions for this, which Toll Collect meets with its comprehensive data protection and security concept.
+The German Federal Trunk Road Toll Act (BFStrMG) defines strict conditions for this, which Toll Collect meets with its concept.
 Even with the further development of the toll system, data protection and data security continue to take priority at Toll Collect.

-Investigators would be disappointed by how little data Toll Collect saves.
-In order to meet legal requirements, engineers and software developers worked closely with data protection specialists in planning and designing the technical systems.
-This resulted in solutions that integrated data protection into the technology from the outset.
-Only information that is absolutely necessary for trouble-free toll collection and enforcement is gathered.
-We call this data economy and data reduction.
+Furthermore, the investigators would certainly be disappointed at how little data Toll Collect stores.
+To fulfil the legal requirements, engineers and software developers worked very closely together with data protectors throughout the planning and design of the technical systems.
+This has resulted in solutions that integrate data protection into the technology from the outset and only collect data that is absolutely necessary for smooth toll invoicing and enforcement.
+For us, this means data economy and data avoidance.

 Data protection exhibition

-At our company headquarters at Potsdamer Platz in Berlin, we have a permanent exhibition on data protection (in German).
+At our company headquarters at Potsdamer Platz in Berlin, we have a permanent exhibition on data protection.
 You're welcome to visit the exhibition by appointment.